ietf-wg-keytrans/draft-arch/draft-mcmillion-keytrans-architecture.md

 In the interest of satisfying the widest range of use-cases possible, three different modes for deploying a Transparency Log are supported.
-Each mode has slightly different requirements and efficiency considerations for both the service operator and the end-user.
+Each mode has slightly different requirements and efficiency considerations for both the transparency log and the end-user.

-**Third-Party Management** and **Third-Party Auditing** are two deployment modes that require the service operator to delegate part of the operation of the Transparency Log to a third party.
-Users are able to run more efficiently as long as they can assume that the service operator and the third party won't collude to trick them into accepting malicious results.
+**Third-Party Management** and **Third-Party Auditing** are two deployment modes that require the transparency log to delegate part of its operation to a third party.
+Users are able to run more efficiently as long as they can assume that the transparency log and the third party won't collude to trick them into accepting malicious results.

-With both third-party modes, all requests from end-users are initially routed to the service operator and the service operator coordinates with the third party themself.
+With both third-party modes, all requests from end-users are initially routed to the transparency log and the log coordinates with the third party itself.
 End-users never contact the third party directly, however they will need a signature public key from the third party to verify its assertions.

-With Third-Party Management, the third party performs the majority of the work of actually storing and operating the log, and the service operator only needs to sign new entries as they're added.
-With Third-Party Auditing, the service operator performs the majority of the work of storing and operating the log, and obtains signatures from a lightweight third-party auditor at regular intervals asserting that the service operator has been constructing the tree correctly.
+With Third-Party Management, the third party performs the majority of the work of actually storing and operating the service, and the transparency log only signs new entries as they're added.
+With Third-Party Auditing, the transparency log performs the majority of the work of storing and operating the service, and obtains signatures from a lightweight third-party auditor at regular intervals asserting that the tree has been constructed correctly.

 **Contact Monitoring**, on the other hand, supports a single-party deployment with no third party.
 The tradeoff is that executing the background monitoring